Retrieve metadata, tabular data, and image data¶

 useful for applications where we don’t need to load the entire data set.)

-To load the entire data set once, convert events
+To load the entire data set once, convert events to a list.

 In [5]: events = list(events) # for large data sets, this takes awhile